Welcome To The

 to enter the chapter house at times when it is normally locked, you need

-a proximity card.
+a facility card.

 Can I get several?
 Unfortunately our system has limits on the number of cards it can handle.
-Only one proximity card will be issued to each WAC member for their personal use and for use by range-approved family members.
+Only one facility card will be issued to each WAC member for their personal use and for use by range-approved family members.
 Cards must not be loaned to other persons.

 REPLACING YOUR